-In the following example I will show you how to cook some food on 80% power for 5 minutes and 30 seconds.
+In the following example I will show you how to cook some food on 720 power for 5 minutes and 30 seconds.
+During microwave cooking, you can extend the cooking time each 30 seconds upto 30 minutes by repeatedly pressing the start key.